 When you get a call from public health representatives, please participate in the public health interview and follow any specific guidance they offer.
-If you need a letter for school or work to isolate please email wdh.covid19@wyo.gov with your name, contact information, and county of residence.
+If you need a letter for school or work to isolate please complete the survey below to receive a letter.